coleygroup/molpal/README.md

 ### Required Settings
 The primary purpose of MolPAL is to accelerate virtual screens in a prospective manner.
 Currently (December 2020), MolPAL supports computational docking screens using the [`pyscreener`](https://github.com/coleygroup/pyscreener) library

 `-o` or `--objective`: The objective function you would like to use.
 Choices include `docking` for docking objectives and `lookup` for lookup objectives.
-There are additional arguments for each type of objective
+There are additional arguments for each type of objective.
-- `docking`
+- `docking`: given the variety of screening options allowed by the `pyscreener` library, it's likely easiest to specify an `--objective-config` rather than providing these options on the command line.
+The `objective-config` file must be provided in the format of a `pyscreener` configuration file, so some options might have different names (e.g., `size` in that file rather than `--box-size`).
+Any options specified on the command line will override any options provided in the configuration file.
   * `--software`: the docking software you would like to use.
-Choices: 'vina', 'smina', 'psovina', 'qvina', and 'ucsfdock'
+Choices: 'vina', 'smina', 'psovina', 'qvina', and 'ucsfdock' (Default = 'vina').
   * `--receptor`': the filepath of the receptor you are attempting to dock ligands into.
-  * `--center`: the x-, y-, and z-coordinates (Å) of the center of the docking box.
+  * `--box-center`: the x-, y-, and z-coordinates (Å) of the center of the docking box.
-  * `--size`: the x-, y-, and z- radii of the docking box in Å.
+  * `--box-size`: the x-, y-, and z- radii of the docking box in Å.
   * `--docked-ligand-file`: the name of a file containing the coordinates of a docked/bound ligand.
 If using Vina-type software, this file must be a PDB format file.
+Either `--box-center` and `--box-size` must be specified or a docked ligand file must be provided.
+In the case that both are provided,
   * `--score-mode`: the method by which to calculate an overall score from multiple scored conformations
 - `lookup`
   * `--lookup-path`: the filepath of a CSV file containing score information for each input